rawles/edit.tf/README.md

+# teletext-editor

 This is a teletext editor implemented in JavaScript, so that people now need no more than a JavaScript-enabled browser in order to create their own teletext frames.
-It was written for the [teletext40](http://teletext40.com/100/1) project and you can try the editor out at http://editor.teletext40.com/ - however, it can also be used as a general-purpose editor.
+It was written for the [teletext40](http://teletext40.com/100/1) project and you can try the editor out at http://editor.teletext40.com/ - however, it also works as a general-purpose editor.

-Most of the functionality of the editor is accessed through keystrokes, shown in a table in the editor.
-Pressing escape takes you into command mode, in which the statusbar is coloured yellow, and then typing a (possibly shifted) letter will insert a control character or perform some other function.
+Most of the functionality of the editor is accessed through key sequences beginning with the escape key.
+They are summarised in
+in a table to the right of the the editor.
+Pressing the escape key takes you into command mode, in which the status bar is coloured yellow, and then typing a (possibly shifted) letter will insert a control character or perform some other function.

+## The data is in the URL

 Everything is in the HTML file.
 There are no external dependencies and no communication happens with any backend or 'cloud server'.
 Instead, the state of the frame is 'saved' into the URL.
 Therefore, to save your work, you can bookmark the URL in your browser.
 To share it, you can email the URL to others.
+The server logs don't store this data, even when somebody clicks on a link containing it, so your frames are private.

 In the URL, the nybble before the colon describes the character set the page is encoded in (least significant three bytes) and whether the page